-5. If the draft Bill becomes law, one of its significant effects on existing legislation would be the repeal of any duty of confidentiality imposed on a government official by other legislation where information is disclosed in accordance with the draft Bill.
+5. If the Bill becomes law and takes effect, one of its significant effects on existing legislation would be the repeal of any duty of confidentiality imposed on a government official by other legislation where information is disclosed in accordance with the Bill.

-Legislative procedure
+Parliamentary procedure